ChristopheVdE/Puzzle-solver/README.md

   Usage:

-    - Left mouse button: select a cube in which to add values of which you are certain
+    - Left mouse button: select a cube in which to add a value of which you are certain
     - Right mouse button: select a cube in which to add TEMPORARY values (values of which you aren't certain)
     - Delete or ".": remove all values from teh selected cube